 8. Finished goods cost analysis

-Finished goods cost analysis is relevant for retailers who manufacture their own products.
-When a product is ready to be sold, its value can then be included in inventory for the current financial period, to ensure that accounting records are accurate.
+Finished goods cost analysis is relevant for retailers who manufacture their products.
+When a product is ready to be sold, its value can be included in inventory for the current financial period to ensure that accounting records are accurate.

 9. Product reconciliation

-Product reconciliation or inventory reconciliation involves making adjustments to any discrepancies between your inventory and/or financial statements and the physical inventory you have on hand.
+Product reconciliation, or inventory reconciliation, involves making adjustments to discrepancies between your financial statements and the physical inventory you have on hand.

-As you reconcile your records, use the opportunity to keep track of products that may be more likely to divert from the inventory levels in your system.
-This way, you can track them more closely and frequently to avoid future discrepancies.
+As you reconcile your records, keep track of products that are more likely to divert from the inventory levels in your system.
+This way, you can monitor them to avoid future issues.

 10. Match invoices to shipping log

 Matching invoices to shipping logs is about matching the cost and amount of inventory you received with financial records from your invoices.
 This can be done at random to spot-check inventory for a specific time period.